akarahulg/legendCV/Readme.md

 ### Example

-Here is an example of how to define your contact details in the `cvmain.tex` file:
+Here is an example of how to define your contact details in the `cvrahul.tex` file:

 ```tex
 \cvcontact{\faEnvelope[regular]}{mailto:your.email@example.com}{your.email@example.com}